+- 1. From the Configuration category, select Credential Profiles.

+- 2. Click New.

+- 3. Type a Name and Description for the credential profile.

+- 4. In the Card Encoding section, select one of the following:

+- Contact Chip

+- Microsoft Virtual Smart Card

+- Windows Hello

+- · Software Certificates (Only)

+- 5. For key recovery devices other than software certificates, click Services.

-- 1. From the Configuration category, select Credential Profiles. - 2.
-Click New. - 3.
-Type a Name and Description for the credential profile. - 4.
-Click Services. - 5.
-If you select the MyID Encryption option, the MyID keys on the card will be used to secure the transport of the recovered keys; otherwise, the software-based signing mechanism will be used.
+If you select the MyID Encryption option, the MyID keys on the card are used to secure the transport of the recovered keys; otherwise, the software-based signing mechanism is used.
 Both methods are secure, but the MyID Encryption option provides additional security.